Types of payments accepted at UW-Madison.

 Paying with Financial Aid

-All financial aid (federal and private loans, grants and internal scholarships) is applied to the student tuition account only; financial aid does not apply to pay UW Housing charges.
-If your financial aid award exceeds the amount of tuition due, a tuition refund will be issued.
+All financial aid (federal and private loans, grants and internal scholarships) is applied to the student account.
+If your financial aid award exceeds the amount of the student account balance due, a student account refund will be issued.

 All Scholarship checks should be mailed or delivered to the Bursar’s Office.

-External Scholarships (from outside organizations) should be mailed to the Bursar’s Office to be applied to the tuition account.
-If you were awarded this type of scholarship and the payment does not appear on your tuition account, contact the awarding organization.
+External Scholarships (from outside organizations) should be mailed to the Bursar’s Office to be applied to the student account.
+If you were awarded this type of scholarship and the payment does not appear on your account, contact the awarding organization.

 - If forwarding a scholarship check to our office, please include any scholarship paperwork received with the check.